E-File Form 8809 for an Information Returns Extension

 Get an Extension for Information Returns

 Whether you're hard pressed for time, or you're just precautious, e-filing IRS Form 8809 is your best option.
 In just a few minutes, you are granted an automatic 30-day extension to file your 1099s and ACA forms!

 No Automatic Extension for Filing Form W-2

-To request a 30-day extension for W-2 forms, you must complete a paper Form 8809 application - including a detailed explanation of why you need additional time and signed under penalties of perjury - and mail it in by January 31.
+To request a 30-day extension for W-2 forms, you must complete a paper Form 8809 application that includes a detailed explanation of why you need additional time and signed under penalties of perjury and mail it in by January 31.
 The IRS only grants extensions in extraordinary circumstances of catastrophe.
 Extension requests must be in writing and signed by the person who is duly authorized to sign a return.

 IRS Form 8809

 Information Return Extension Form 8809 is for employers who need more time to file their 1099s, ACA, or information forms with the IRS.
 With our simple and secure e-filing system, you can submit IRS Form 8809 for a 30-day extension and get automatic approval instantly!

 For IRS Forms W-2 and 1099-MISC (NEC only), the due date to e-file Form 8809 is January 31.
 Extension requests for IRS Forms W-2G, 1094-C, 1095, 1097, 1098, 1099, 3921, 3922 and 8027 must be e-filed by March 31.
 And for IRS Forms 1042-S and 5498, the due dates to e-file an extension are March 15 and May 31 respectively.

 With IRS Form 8809, you can receive additional time to file your information returns; however, it does not pardon you from filing the returns altogether.
 If you file information returns late, and you have not applied for and received an approved extension, you may be subject to the following late filing penalties: